bertkdowns/pyomo-replace/paper/paper.md

 The main parts of these equations are:

-- *Variables*:$x$ represents a set of real we do not know ahead of time, but solve the set of equations to find.
+- *Variables*:$x$ represents a set of real numbers we do not know ahead of time, but solve the set of equations to find.
 - *Constraints:* equality equations that are used to implicitly define the value, or solution space of, the variables. $c_i$ represents a constraint expression that must equal zero for $x$ to be considered a valid solution
+- *Parameters*: a set of constants used in the constraints to calculate the variables.
 - An *Objective Function* $g(x)$: a function that is defined in terms of the variables, returns a value to minimise or maximise within the space of valid solutions.
 In square models, the goal is an exact solution so an objective function is not required, and we will disregard the objective function in most of this paper.

 ### Equation-oriented Modelling Frameworks